TEDxTUM/TEDx-YTT/example/README.md

 # Output
 - week17.csv: This is the outputfile resulting from running the script daily and creating a file every week.
 You can see all parameters queried by the googleAPI on a daily basis for _all_ our videos.
-- stats.csv: This is the statsfile resulting from running the script daily and creating a new file every month.
+- -statisstics.csv: This is the statsfile resulting from running the script daily and creating a new file every month.
 You find statistics on all videos of TEDxTUM (total views, likes, and so on) on a daily basis.